flodolce92/42_Cursus/README.md

 - **CPP Modules 00-04**: A series of projects that introduce students to C++ programming, covering topics such as classes, inheritance, polymorphism, and templates.

+- **webserv**: A web server project that involves creating a simple HTTP non-blocking server capable of handling GET and POST requests, serving static files, and managing multiple clients.
 ---